Alex-YuYan/4563-final-project/README.md

 # 4563-final-project
-CS4563 final project for Alex Yana and Chuanyang Jin
+CS4563 final project for Alex Yan and Chuanyang Jin